xcwen/ac-php/README.md

 1 directory, 8 files
 ```

-### Configure PHP file searching for a large project

-configuration file name  is `.ac-php-conf.json`
+### Using configuration file

+ac-php uses per-project configuration located in the file called `.ac-php-conf.json`.
+This file is mandatory for normal operation of auto completion.

-when you run `ac-php-remake-tags`  and your `.ac-php-conf.json` is empty, default json will be generated
+When you run `ac-php-remake-tags` and your `.ac-php-conf.json` is empty, default json will be generated.

-which looks like this
+Its contents will be similar to:

 ```json
 {